-After Ehrlich made a few jokes and other introductory remarks, the employees lined up to meet him.
-Most seemed pleased that he cared enough to pay a visit.
-Ehrlich intends to hit the Department of Natural Resources next and to make the rounds at every agency in the coming weeks.
+After Ehrlich made a few jokes and other introductory remarks, the employees lined up to shake his hand, ask for autographs and assure him that they'd cast their ballots for the GOP ticket.
+Most seemed genuinely pleased that the governor cared enough to pay a visit.
+Ehrlich intends to hit the Department of Natural Resources next and to make the rounds at every agency within the next few weeks.

 "I have been a state employee for 25 years, and he's the first governor who's ever made an effort to say hi," said technical services manager Debbie Hemler-Wheeler.
 "It really means something to people."

 Still, there were a few awkward moments, such as when one woman told Ehrlich he was even cuter in person than on TV.

 "Hey, Chip.
 Give this woman a raise!"
 Ehrlich yelled, apparently forgetting that he had cut salary increases for state workers out of his budget plan.